-The Audio Amplifier Card (AAMP) uses the Maxim MAX9700B Class D amplifier to give over one Watt of audio power.
+The Audio Amplifier Card (AAMP) uses the Diodes PAM8408 Class D amplifier to give up to 2 Watts of audio power.

 - 5 Volt input power using rugged screw terminals